-Chapter 1 opens with a statement from the Director of the NIH providing an assessment of the state of biomedical and behavioral research.
-It then describes NIH structure, policies, and procedures focusing on the operations of the extramural and intramural research programs, mechanisms for strategic planning (including the activities and processes of the Division of Program Coordination, Planning and Strategic Initiatives, and its management of the Common Fund), and various cross-cutting activities not covered in the chapters that follow, such as programs that provide the platform for discovery, including training and career development activities, and science literacy efforts.
+Chapter 1 opens with a statement from the Director of NIH providing an assessment of the state of biomedical and behavioral research.
+It then describes NIH structure, policies, and procedures.
+Focus is placed on the operations of the extramural and intramural research programs, mechanisms for strategic planning and various cross-cutting activities not covered in the chapters that follow, such as programs that provide the platform for discovery, including training and career development activities, and science literacy efforts.

 Chapter 2 provides an overview of the NIH research portfolio.
 The topics covered include:

 - Basic Research

 - Preclinical Translational Research

 - Clinical and Community Practice